-Undergraduate Programs Requirements ADN Program BSN Program Two-year Option LPN/LVN to ADN Bridge Option Prelicensure Option General Admission Requirements Must be a high school graduate, possess a General Education Development (GED) diploma, or other recognized high school equivalency test.
-Must be able to communicate effectively in English.
-TESTING REQUIREMENTS The Test of Essential Academic Skills (TEAS) is the College's official entrance examination.
+The Test of Essential Academic Skills (TEAS) is the College's official entrance examination.
 Applicants may be granted acceptance into the College based upon equivalent entrance test scores on other qualifying examinations, including the ACT, SAT, HESI A2, and Multilevel PAX, or evidence of a previously earned bachelor's degree or higher from an accredited institution.
 Admission test scores must have been earned within the last five years.

-TEAS 55.0% 52.0% Galen PN/VN graduates are not required to take the TEAS Examination.
-58.7% ACT 19 18 20 SAT 1030 980 1100 Multilevel PAX 95 90 101 Any individual wishing to retake the TEAS examination is required to wait a minimum of 30 days before being eligible to repeat.
+TEAS 52.0% 55.0% 52.0% Galen PN/VN graduates are not required to take the TEAS Examination.
+58.7%

+ACT 18 19 18 20

+SAT 980 1030 980 1100

+Multilevel PAX 78 95 90 101

+Any individual wishing to retake the TEAS examination is required to wait a minimum of 30 days before being eligible to repeat.
 The TEAS examination may not be taken more than three times within a 12-month period.

-Earned Degree GPA An earned diploma in practical/vocational nursing.
-2.5 or better on a 4.0 scale from a PN/VN program.
+Earned Degree Have an earned diploma in practical/vocational nursing GPA 2.5 or better on a 4.0 scale from a PN/VN program.
 Galen PN/VN graduates with a GPA of 2.0 or greater qualifies for the Galen LPN/LVN to ADN Bridge Option.
 Licensure Must provide proof of current, active, unencumbered PN licensure , unless the applicant begins the ADN program, LPN/LVN to ADN Bridge Option within six months of completing Galen's PN program.
 Students accepted into Galen's ADN program, LPN/LVN to ADN Bridge Option within six months of graduating from Galen's PN/VN program will be required to provide proof of current, active, unencumbered PN/VN license as a course registration requirement for PNS 202 LPN/LVN to RN Role Transition.

-\Galen's prelicensure programs consist of the PN/VN Program, the ADN Program (Two-year and LPN/LVN to ADN Bridge options), and the BSN Program, Prelicensure Option.
+Galen's prelicensure programs consist of the ADN Program (Two-year and Advanced Standing options), and the BSN Program, Prelicensure Option.
 Applicants that have a previously earned baccalaureate degree and a cumulative GPA of 2.0 or better on a 4.0 scale are not required to submit a college admission score.